Gemini vs Groq

 Who should pick which

-• Individual developer prototyping a chatbot
+• Developer building a real-time chatbot

 Pick: Groq